aichaos/rivescript-js/eg/second-reply/README.md

 ```
 % node bot.js
-> async test
+> reply test
-[Soandso] async test
+[Soandso] reply test
 [Bot] @Soandso: Wait for it...
-> [Bot] @Soandso: Async reply!
+> [Bot] @Soandso: Second reply!
-lol
-[Soandso] lol
-[Bot] @Soandso: No reply for that.
-Type "async test" to test the asynchronous macro.
 ```

-The "Async reply!" line was delivered 2 seconds after the "Wait for it..." line.
+The "Second reply!" line was delivered 2 seconds after the "Wait for it..." line.